Aged Rum

 Best Aged Rum

-The Fifty Best Aged Rum Tasting 2022
+The Fifty Best Aged Rum Tasting 2024

 The Tasting:

-The Fifty Best held a "blind" tasting of 11 aged rums with fourteen members of our spirits judging panel.
+The Fifty Best held a "blind" tasting of 14 aged rums with ten members of our spirits judging panel.
 The order of service was established beforehand by lottery.
 Strict tasting rules were applied.
 Each of the rums were poured into fresh glasses from new sealed bottles, and served at slightly above room temperature.
 The judges wrote down their impressions of each product on score sheets.
 Double-Gold, Gold and Silver Medals are awarded according to a set range of final point scores received from the judges.
 There were no Bronze Medals awarded for this tasting.
 Medals are provided based entirely on merit and only to products judged worthy of such award.

 The tasting notes that follow are summaries of the judges’ opinions, with all replicated commentary eliminated.
 The distilleries, states, countries of origin and alcohol proofs are identified for each brand.
 Clicking on the brands' names will link to their websites.